hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Pierre-Gilles de Gennes, Francoise Brochard-Wyart, and David Quere, 2004:  *Capillarity and Wetting:  Drops, Bubbles, Pearls, Waves*.
 Translated by Axel Reisinger.
 Springer.
     - P.-G. de Gennes (1932-2007) won the 1991 Nobel Prize in physics, the first for soft matter physics.
 Brochard-Wyart was one of his students, and Quere was one of hers.
 The book, written specifically for students, is intended to provide a more qualitative, "impressionistic" account of the phenomena covered, at the expense of "rigor" and fancy mathematics.

-Finally, though it breaks my rule about only post-WWII books, for completeness I will mention one more Nobel laureate:
+Finally, though it breaks my rule about only post-WWII books, for completeness I will mention two more Nobel laureates:

+- W. Wien, 1900:  *Lehrbuch der Hydrodynamik*.
+S. Hirzel.
+    - As far as I know, this German text has never been translated into English.

 - Max Planck, 1932:  *The Mechanics of Deformable Bodies*.
 Translated by Henry L. Brose.
 Introduction to Theoretical Physics, vol. 2.
 Macmillan.
     - This is translated from the third German edition; the original German text is dated 1919.
 The book covers both solid and fluid mechanics.
 Max Planck (1858-1947) is, of course, the founder of quantum mechanics.